-- Regional School Fund Raising Events Only the net income (i.e., income after expenses) from regional fund raising events is reported as assessable income.
-This includes events such as school festivals, bingos - reported as assessable income.
+• Regional School Fund Raising Events

+Only the net income (i.e., income after expenses) from regional fund raising events is reported as assessable income.
 This includes events such as school festivals, bingos, and special fund raising events such as card parties, dances or candy drives sponsored by school organizations.
-However, it does not include income generated from concession stands, organization dues, etc. as this gross income should be recorded as activity or auxiliary program income. - Grants and Subsidies
+However, it does not include income generated from concession stands, organization dues, etc. as this gross income should be recorded as activity or auxiliary program income.

-Archdiocesan and Catholic Education Foundation grants and tuition assistance awards are not included in the regional school assessment calculation.
-Subsidies received from supporting parishes are not included in the regional school assessment as they are recorded as income by the supporting parish

-Insurance Expense Recoveries Insurance expense recoveries are not included in the regional school assessment calculation.
+- Grants and Subsidies Archdiocesan and Catholic Education Foundation grants and tuition assistance awards are not included in the regional school assessment calculation.
+Subsidies received from supporting parishes are not included in the regional school assessment as they are recorded as income by the supporting parish - Insurance Expense Recoveries Insurance expense recoveries are not included in the regional school assessment calculation.